mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 {{<img src="dell-mini-pc.webp" max-width="400px">}}

-For development work on TinyPilot, I often test changes against a real device.
-I use this Dell mini PC as a spare device because I can frequently reboot it or blow away the OS without disrupting any other work.
+For development work on TinyPilot, I often test new software features by remotely controlling a real device.
+This Dell mini PC is a handy test device because I can frequently reboot it or blow away the OS without disrupting any other work.

 ## How do I arrange components in a rack?

 Once I selected my rack components, the next step was figuring out how to lay everything out.
-I tried to find guides on how you're supposed to do it, but I couldn't find much guidance.
-Instead, I just reasoned out what made sense to me.
+I couldn't find established best practices for arranging components, so I just reasoned out what made sense to me.

 To plan the layout, I used a spreadsheet and color-coded it.
 This was also helpful in thinking about what size rack to purchase.
-I wanted the rack to contain everything I wanted now, plus a little room to grow.

 {{<img src="rack-spreadsheet.webp" max-width="200px" has-border="true" caption="I considered different rack layouts by just swapping elements in a spreadsheet.">}}

 ### Place heavy components on the bottom of your rack

-Everyone seemed to agree on one rule about server rack layouts: mount the heaviest components on the bottom.
+There was one rule everyone seemed to agree on: mount the heaviest components on the bottom.

 The rack has a lot of expensive equipment.
 You don't want it to fall over and damage things or, worse, injure someone.
 So, you want it to have a low center of gravity to maximize stability.

-The heaviest component in my rack by far is the UPS, weighing in at a whopping 27 lbs.
+The heaviest component in my rack, by far, is the UPS, weighing in at a whopping 27 lbs.

-I haven't built my rack-mounted storage server yet, but I'm leaving space for it on the bottom, as it will be the next heaviest thing after the UPS, as disks are heavy.

 Patch panels weigh almost nothing, and networking switches are fairly light as well.
 For this reason, most server racks keep these components in the top two slots of the rack.